sandhya29-m/Book-search-agent/README.md

 # Book Search Agent

-A beginner-friendly AI Agent built using Python and OpenRouter Function Calling.

-The agent can search for books using the Google Books API (or Open Library API) and answer user queries through tool calling.
+An AI-powered Book Search Agent built with **Python**, **Streamlit**, **OpenRouter Function Calling**, and the **Google Books/Open Library API**.

+The agent uses an LLM with tool calling to search for books, retrieve book information from an external API, and provide conversational responses.

 ---

 ## Features

-- LLM-powered AI Agent
+- Search books by title, author, or subject
+- AI-powered responses using OpenRouter
 - Function Calling (Tool Calling)
-- Book Search Tool
-- Conversation Memory
+- Conversation memory
-- System Prompt
-- Multi-step Agent Loop
-- External API Integration
+- External Book API integration
+- Streamlit web interface
+- Beginner-friendly project structure

 ---